Is your little one having trouble settling down at night? Establishing a few nighttime rituals can help.

 Does your toddler call you back into the bedroom again and again?
 Or worse, is your presence required for sleep to happen in the first place?
 You’re definitely not alone.
 Many toddlers have trouble falling asleep on their own.

-- Teach time: One of the things a lot of toddlers struggle with is understanding when it’s bedtime and when it’s time to wake up.
-Night lights like the Good Nite Lite can help them to better understand when they need to stay in bed by providing a visual cue.
+- Teach time.
+One of the things a lot of toddlers struggle with is understanding when it’s bedtime and when it’s time to wake up.
+Night lights like the LittleHippo Mella can help them to better understand when they need to stay in bed by providing a visual cue.